Affirming or Challenging Paternity in Germany

 German Family Lawyers

-You are here: Home » Schlun & Elseven Lawyers: Legal Solutions Made in Germany » German Lawyer for Family Law » Paternity Lawsuits in Germany: Legal Advice
+You are here: Home » Schlun & Elseven Lawyers: Legal Solutions Made in Germany » German Family Lawyers » Paternity Lawsuits in Germany

-There is uncertainty regarding paternity if the child’s mother is unmarried at the time of birth.
-In such a case, the biological father can acknowledge paternity (§ 1594 BGB).
+In consequence, there is uncertainty regarding paternity if the mother is not married at the time of the child’s birth.
+In such a case, the biological father could have his legal fatherhood recognized by the court, § 1594 BGB.

 Paternity Lawsuits in Germany: Procedural Options